 (3) General description of what the home inspector will and will not inspect.
-That description will include all items that the Washington State SOP requires to be inspected.
+That description will include all items that will be inspected.

 (4) A statement that the inspection does not include investigation of mold, asbestos, lead paint, water, soil, air quality or other environmental issues unless agreed to in writing in the preinspection agreement.
 (5) Consideration.

-What to expect at your inspection; A standard inspection takes 2-3 hours of on-site time depending on the size and components.
+What to expect at your inspection; A standard inspection takes 3-4 hours of on-site time depending on the size and components.
 The findings will be reviewed with you at the time of evaluation and/or over the phone w/report in hand.
-The digital report with photographs will be sent to you either same day or within 24 hours if additional research is needed.
+The digital report with photographs will be sent to you within 24 hours.